 The new Koenigsegg Jesko is unapologetically designed to be the most capable track-oriented car ever made for the road.
 It is engineered for prodigious speed - both straight-line and lateral - with total driver control.
 That doesn’t mean one has to be uncomfortable, however.

 Jesko is equipped with a full suite of creature comforts and a level of convenience more befitting a grand tourer than your typical track weapon.

 The simple push of a button on the elegant Koenigsegg remote control operates Autoskin, the pioneering body opening system first shown on the Regera.
-Minituarised hydraulics that was initially designed to operate aerodynamic systems now engage to open the car’s doors and hoods, allowing true touchless entry.
+Miniaturised hydraulics that was initially designed to operate aerodynamic systems now engage to open the car’s doors and hoods, allowing true touchless entry.

 Koenigsegg’s signature dihedral synchro-helix door hinge has also been re-designed.
 It now opens slightly outwards and upwards compared to the original.
 This provides even more room for ingress and egress and reduces the danger of scraping high curbs.
 The Autoskin system includes sensors to protect both automated doors from the opening where an obstruction is detected.